amzamora/bookmaker/README.md

 # bookmaker

-A tool made to write documentation easy.
+A tool made to write documentation easier.

 ## Usage